 - Vehicles such as transit buses require wider lanes.
-Modern buses can be 10.5 feet wide from mirror to mirror and justify a minimum 11 feet wide lane on roadways with 30 to 35 mph target speeds. - To prevent speeding, reducing lane widths by 1 foot, from 12 feet to 11 feet or 11 feet to 10 feet, can decrease construction costs by 2 percent. - Reducing the driving lane width has been shown to reduce speeds by as much as 3 mph for every foot of lane narrowing. - Road Diets provide space for other modes of travel, as lanes are often unnecessarily built to the upper end of a suggested safe range. - Reduce potential collision points along with the number and severity of crashes; can improve overall safety for all modes by 30 percent. - Motor vehicle level of service is either unaffected or improved for volumes of 15,000-20,000 ADT, as a left-turn lane in both directions or a median with left-turn pocket lanes improve flow rate.
+Modern buses can be 10.5 feet wide from mirror to mirror and justify a minimum 11 feet wide lane on roadways with 30 to 35 mph target speeds (see Image 4). - To prevent speeding, reducing lane widths by 1 foot, from 12 feet to 11 feet or 11 feet to 10 feet, can decrease construction costs by 2 percent (see Image 1). - Reducing the driving lane width has been shown to reduce speeds by as much as 3 mph for every foot of lane narrowing. - Road Diets provide space for other modes of travel, as lanes are often unnecessarily built to the upper end of a suggested safe range. - Reduce potential collision points along with the number and severity of crashes; can improve overall safety for all modes by 30 percent. - Motor vehicle level of service is either unaffected or improved for volumes of 15,000-20,000 ADT, as a left-turn lane in both directions or a median with left-turn pocket lanes improve flow rate (see Image 4).